rtorrent-community/rtorrent-docs/docs/cmd-ref.rst

 **Use the search box** in the sidebar to find specific commands, or the :ref:`search`.
-The :ref:`generated index <genindex>` also lists all the commmand names.
+The :ref:`generated index <genindex>` also lists all the command names.

 .. contents:: List of Command Groups